Preparatory instrument training

 Aptitude test

-The aptitude test for instrumental coaching is carried out by two teachers.
+The aptitude test for preparatory instrumental training is carried out by two teachers.
 The applicant is without parents at the time of the aptitude test.The test includes repetition tasks: rhythm tapping and imitation of small melody fragments.
 In addition, the applicant may sing a song of his/her choice and/or play an instrument if he/she has already learned to play an instrument.

 The aptitude test also includes an interview in the form of a conversation.
 The aim is to find out the child’s own thoughts about music.
 The aim is to create an atmosphere that is as relaxed and open as possible.
 Part of the aptitude test is done in small groups.